MikeDigitize/Getting_Started_With_TDD/README.md

 And let's do a sweep to make sure we have consistency in conventions used within the code.

 Joe's Euro millions lottery ball generator...
-...Joe needs to be given 7 balls
+...Joe expects to be given 7 balls
-...Joe needs the first 5 to be between 1 and 50
+...Joe expects the first 5 to be between 1 and 50
-...Joe needs the last 2 to be between 1 and 12
+...Joe expects the last 2 to be between 1 and 12
 ...Joe expects to get whole numbers
 ...Joe expects to get a 50 or a 1 from the first set if he draws 500 times
 ...Joe expects to get a 12 or a 1 from the second set if he draws 500 times
 ...Joe cannot receive doubles in a set
-...Joe need the balls in each set to be returned in numerical order.
+...Joe expects the balls in each set to be returned in numerical order.

 Now the test suite reads like a story; clearly mapping out each requirement and the corresponding live code example to show how it works.